Wicked (musical): Recordings

 A cast recording of the original Broadway production was released on December 16, 2003, by Universal Music.
 All of the songs featured on stage are present on the recording with the exception of "The Wizard and I (Reprise)", "A Sentimental Man (Reprise)" and "The Wicked Witch of the East".
 The short reprise of "No One Mourns the Wicked" that opens Act II is attached to the beginning of "Thank Goodness".
 The music was arranged by Stephen Oremus, who was also the conductor and musical director, and James Lynn Abbott, with orchestrations by William David Brohn.
 The recording received the Grammy Award for Best Musical Show Album in 2005 and was certified platinum by the RIAA on November 30, 2006.
 The album was certified double platinum on November 8, 2010.
 A fifth-anniversary special edition of the original Broadway cast recording was released on October 28, 2008, with a bonus CD including tracks from the Japanese and German cast recordings, "Making Good"—a song later replaced by "The Wizard and I"—sung by Stephanie J. Block with Schwartz at the piano, "I'm Not That Girl" by Kerry Ellis (featuring Brian May on guitar), Menzel's dance mix of "Defying Gravity" and "For Good" sung by LeAnn Rimes and Delta Goodrem.

 A German recording of the Stuttgart production was released on December 7, 2007, featuring a track listing and arrangements identical to those of the Broadway recording.
 The Japanese cast recording was released on July 23, 2008, featuring the original Tokyo cast.
 It is notable for being the first (and so far the only) Cast Album of the show that includes Glinda's Finale dialogue.
+A Polish recording was released on February 15, 2026, becoming the first non-replica production to receive a cast album.